Gl-ferreira/AirBnb-MongoDB-project/README.md

 # AirBnb-MongoDB-project

 This project was developed for the course "Big Data Modelling and Management", with the goal of building practical experience using MongoDB.
-You can find the Jupyter Notebook file in this repository, and the dataset can be downloaded from the following release link: as a release format, in the following link:
+You can find the Jupyter Notebook file in this repository, and the dataset can be downloaded as a release format, in the following link:

 https://github.com/Gl-ferreira/AirBnb-MongoDB-project/releases/download/airbnb-initial-db/sample_airbnb_HW2.agz